Death Classification: Line of Duty Death

 During questioning Michael Miller confessed to the murder of Lieutenant O’Connor.
 Both Miller and Johnson were charged with murder.
 On March 20, 1970, Johnson was found hanged in his cell at Cook County Jail.
 Following his accomplices suicide, Miller pleaded guilty and was sentenced to 50 to 100 years in prison.
 Miller was also sentenced to 14 years in prison for attempted armed robbery.

-Lieutenant O'Connor was waked at Sheehy Funeral Home located at 8343 South Ashland Avenue and his funeral mass was held at St. John Fisher Church located at 10234 South Washtenaw Avenue.
+Lieutenant O’Connor was waked at Sheehy Funeral Home located at 8343 South Ashland Avenue.
+His funeral mass was held at St. John Fisher Church located at 10234 South Washtenaw Avenue.
 He was laid to rest on January 31, 1970 in Holy Sephulchre Cemetery, 6001 West 111th Street, Worth, Illinois.
 His grave is located in Grave 4, Lot 63, Block 10, Section 24.

 Lieutenant James Eunis O’Connor, Sr., born August 28, 1907, received his Probationary Appointment to the Chicago Police Department on February 25, 1933.
 In April, 1965, he was cited by Deputy Superintendent of Inspectional Services Joseph Morris for his consistent good work in the Division.
 Among his other citations was a letter of commendation in April, 1961 from former States Attorney Daniel P. Ward for an excellent investigation of a case.
 In September, 1947, he was promoted to Sergeant.
 On August 1, 1954, he was promoted to Lieutenant.
 Ironically, at the time of his death, Lieutenant O’Connor was planning to retire in August.